Extremal Random Forests: Extremal Random Forest

 \begin{assumption}[Uniform consistency of intermediate quantile estimator] The estimated intermediate quantile function is uniformly consistent at level $\tau_n = 1-k/n$ with $k/n\to 0$ and $k \to\infty$, in the sense that $\sup_{x \in \mathcal{X}} |\hat Q_{x}(\tau_n)/ Q_{x}(\tau_n)| \stackrel{\P}{\to} 1$ as $n\to \infty.$ \end{assumption} This assumption is weaker than requiring that the estimated quantiles converge to the true counterparts since only the ratio needs to be close to one.
 For instance, a possible choice for such a uniformly consistent method is given in~\citet{huixia2013}.

 The ERF method is at the interface of random forests and extreme value theory, and both fields have their challenges related to the analysis of asymptotic properties.
 Consistency and asymptotic normality of classical \citep{mein2006, biau12a, scornet2015, wager2018estimation} and generalized random forests \citep{athe2019} have only recently been established.
 The results by~\citet{athe2019} require regularity conditions (see Assumptions 1--6 of their paper) that are not satisfied in our setting.
 In particular, the negative GPD log-likelihood $\theta \mapsto \ell_\theta(z)$ that we consider is not a convex function and, therefore, it does not satisfy Assumption~6 in \citet{athe2019}.
-On the other hand, the asymptotic analysis of extreme value estimators is notoriously difficult even in the i.i.d.~case due to the pre-limit approximation in~\eqref{eq:gpd-approx} and changing distributional support \citep{smith1985,dre2004,zhou2009}.
+An additional challenge arises from the fact that the theory in \citet{athe2019} is developed for data that come from a fixed distribution.
+Since we work under the domain of attraction condition in Assumption~\ref{ass:doa} our model is misspecified, in the sense that the sample follows a GPD distribution only approximately.
+Moreover, with changing thresholds, the distribution of the exceedances changes.
+This pre-limit approximation is the reason why the asymptotic analysis of extreme value estimators is notoriously difficult even in the i.i.d.~case \citep{dre2004,zhou2009}.